Fryingpannn/Fryingpannn/README.md

 ⚡ Work experience: <br>
 - **Full-time SWE** at 2 big tech companies that I haven't made public about yet, one day:) [2023-2024]
-- **Software Engineer intern at Meta (formerly Facebook)** - Full-stack development on the Release Engineering team.
+- **Software Engineer intern at Meta** - Full-stack development on the Release Engineering team.
 [New York.
 Summer 2022]
 - **Software Engineer intern at Coinbase** - Full-stack development on the BlocSecurity Platform team.
 [Remote.
 Winter 2022]
 - **Software Engineer intern at Cisco Systems** - Front-end development on the Customer Experience team.
 [San Jose, California.
 Summer 2021]
 - **Software Developer intern at Genetec** - Full-stack development on the Clearance team.
 [Montreal, Quebec.
 Spring 2021]